 The original Articles of Corporation for AWARE, Inc. were filed in 1969.
 However, it was not until 1977, that a group called the Jackson Area Council for Battered Women was formed to provide focus and direction to the agency out of concern for family violence, the effects of violence on the community, and the lack of available services for victims.

-To make the Council’s vision concrete, an established administrative agency was needed so that fund could be obtained.
+To make the Council’s vision concrete, an established administrative agency was needed to obtain funding.
 The Jackson Area Substance Abuse Clinic agreed to administer the program.
 The program began in December 1977 under the name AWARE—Abused Women’s Assistance and Resources.
-Until February 1978, the services were provided on a 24-hour basis by coordinating the Emergency Counseling Centers – 24 hour crisis phone line, plus one trained staff and a core of trained volunteers who provided face to face crisis intervention, emergency food, and housing in volunteer homes.
+Until February 1978, services were provided on a 24-hour basis by coordinating the Emergency Counseling Center’s 24-hour crisis phone line with one trained staff and a core of trained volunteers who provided face-to-face crisis intervention, emergency food, and safe housing in volunteer homes.

 Later, when Jackson County information and referral services were added, Emergency Counseling Center became HELPLINE.

 Incorporators listed on the earliest Articles of Incorporation were:

 Throughout its history, AWARE, Inc. has expanded services to meet the needs of survivors of domestic and sexual violence and worked in the community for social change adding sexual assault counseling services in 1980; legal advocacy in 1996; and opening the Jackson County Family Visitation Center in 2012.